The GM's, Coach's, Carousel

 Amen.
 This whole kinda thing had its foundation/potential in place to fail from the very beginning.
 Ive been waiting for something like this to take place for a while now.
 The Rooney Rule isnt the right answer.
 Something big is going to happen because of all this and at the moment we are just seeing the tip of the iceberg and its an ugly one.

-3. beachbum M.V.P.
-Manager Steelers
+3. beachbum Legend Manager Steelers

 Rich, white men problems.